ayeshpemal/Discord-Music-Bot/README.md

 Under "Token," click "Copy" to save your bot token (keep it private).

+Make sure to set bot private (Turn off the tick on public bot)

 Enable "Privileged Gateway Intents" (Presence, Server Members, Message Content).

 Go to "OAuth2 > URL Generator," select bot scope, and permissions: Connect and Speak.
 Copy the URL, open it in a browser, and invite the bot to your server.